wultra/powerauth-webflow/docs/Components.md

 * Prepare consent form text and options.
 * Verify consent form options selected by the user.
 * Save consent form options selected by the user.
-* Lookup username for given user ID.
 * Verify authorization SMS code and user password.

 For more information see the [Web Flow customization project](https://github.com/wultra/powerauth-webflow-customization)

 ## Mobile Token

-Mobile Token is a standalone mobile application which allows user to confirm authentication, or authorization operations, created by Web Flow Server.
+Mobile Token is a standalone mobile application which allows user to confirm authentication, or authorization operations, created on Next Step Server.
+Operations are typically accessed via REST API published by Web Flow Server.

 For more information see our [Mobile Token product page](https://www.wultra.com/product/powerauth-mobile-token).